Catholic Lending Program

-For more information about this program, contact Senior Investment Analyst Benjamin Guzman.
+For more information about this program, contact Portfolio Manager Benjamin Guzman.

 "Seldom do businesses experience a relationship with a lender where the interests of the parties extend beyond the financial stability of a company.
 Catholic Order of Foresters has shown us what a business relationship looks like when the missions of the parties overlap in substance and beliefs.
 “Catholic values” means the same thing to Catholic Order of Foresters as it does to Notre Dame College Prep, our all-boys Catholic high school.
 In working together with Catholic Order of Foresters, we have experienced a growing level of trust and confidence to accompany our commonality of mission.
 Along the way, we have achieved financial stability.
 We are grateful for the business relationship, the mission relationship, and the personal relationship we have with Catholic Order of Foresters."

-– Ralph J. Elwart, President and CEO of Notre Dame College Prep
+– Ralph J. Elwart, former president and CEO of Notre Dame College Prep

-Pictured here is the grotto at Notre Dame College Prep in Illinois.
+Pictured here is the grotto at Notre Dame College Prep in Niles, Illinois

 "When I think of Catholic Order of Foresters, I think of an institution that has been a steadfast partner in helping us carry out our mission for many years.
 Like our college, they think in terms of generations.
 And they see our society not only as consisting of individuals but also of families—which the Church calls the fundamental unit of society—and as communities.
 They understand their role in assisting individuals, families, communities, and institutions that will shape the future for our children and grandchildren.
 I have rarely encountered an institution—within or outside the Church—that I could recommend as highly."

-– George Harne, Ph.D., President of Magdalen College of the Liberal Arts
+– George Harne, Ph.D., former president of Magdalen College of the Liberal Arts

-Pictured here is the chapel on the campus of Magdalen College of the Liberal Arts in New Hampshire.
+Pictured here is the chapel on the campus of Magdalen College of the Liberal Arts in Warner, New Hampshire

 "When I retired from the Navy after 30 years, I went to Yuma, Arizona, to help with the Yuma Catholic High School initiative.
 After fairly successful fundraising, it was time to look for financing.
 After pursuing many financing options, Catholic Order of Foresters was the most cooperative and less bureaucratic of the financing institutions contacted.
 They were also delightful to deal with.